 Canniff has both a Bachelor of Arts and Masters of Business Administration in Healthcare Management from Union College in Schenectady, N.Y.
 He also holds a Juris Doctorate from Albany Law School in Albany, N.Y. and is a member of the New York State Bar Association.

-Lemieux has a Bachelor of Science in Computer Information Systems from the New England Institute of Technology in Warwick, R.I., and is working toward his Master of Business Administration at Bryant University.
+Harry has a Masters Degree in Business Administration from Fitchburg State University and a Bachelor of Science in Computer Information Systems from the New England Institute of Technology.

-Dr. Russo is responsible for medical quality and clinical program planning, medical staff functions and credentialing.
-Russo also manages HPS physician leadership and oversees the Medical Library and Harrington’s CME program.
+Dr. Frank Powers is responsible for medical quality and clinical program planning, medical staff functions and credentialing.
+Powers also manages HPS physician leadership and oversees the Medical Library and Harrington’s CME program.

-Dr. Russo has 35 years of healthcare experience and is a board-certified internist.
+Dr. Powers has over 25 years clinical experience in primary care and hospital medicine and is a board-certified internist.